-The state coordinator for the program is Tara Zimmerman and the PDP faculty committee includes Chad Kruger in central Washington, Chris Benedict in western Washington, and Steve Van Vleet in eastern Washington.
-Chad, Chris and Steve are members of the CSANR Leadership Team, a diverse group of WSU faculty that set the direction for the work at CSANR, including the professional development program.
+The state coordinator for the program is Chad Kruger and the PDP faculty committee includes representatives from across Washington and across CSANR program areas.
 The CSANR Advisory Committee, made up of individuals from various sectors of Washington’s diverse agriculture, provide external advice and guidance to CSANR and the professional development program coordinator and faculty committee.

 The WSARE Professional Development Program is designed to provide funding to agriculture professionals both within the academic setting and throughout the agriculture and conservation industry.
 This report outlines key topical interests moving forward in professional development programming, and provides insight into priority topics to fund for the 2022-2024 period.